• Level of education

 This course is a simplified introduction to quantum physics.

-and, further on, to understand Heisenberg's inequalities.
+and later on, Heisenberg's inequalities.

 Read more